alnoki/AAAAAA/doc/references/links.rst

 #. :xref:`VS-Code`

-   * Preferred open-source environment for software development, documentation, and testing
+   * Preferred :xref:`open-source` environment for software development, documentation, and testing
-   * Has a marketplace with community-developed extensions developed by the open-source community
+   * Has a collection of :xref:`extensions <VS-Code-extensions>` developed by the :xref:`open-source` community

+#. :xref:`VS-Code-extensions`

+   * Tools to enable additional functionality

 #. :xref:`VS-Code-Python-tutorial`